-Unfortunately, if this persists, the right hand will deteriorate until it is effectively useless.
-Physical therapists refer to this as learned non-use.
+Unfortunately, if this persists, the right hand will continue to weaken until it is effectively useless (because the brain has not had a demand to use this hand).
+Therapists refer to this as learned non-use.

 3. Occupational Therapy

-While physical therapy improves your muscle strength, occupational therapy addresses the skills you need to regain independence after severe TBI.
+While physical therapy focuses on improving your muscle strength and overall mobility, occupational therapy addresses the functional skills you need to regain independence after severe TBI.

-During an OT session, you will practice many important activities of daily living.
+During an OT session, you will practice many important functional tasks.
 Some areas of your life an occupational therapist can help you with include: